 Making Polish Cabbage and Noodles

-Honestly, as we read lists of ingredients and tried to gather what was the most authentic way to make lazanki, I was skeptical of how the ingredients would work together.
+Honestly, as we read lists of ingredients to make lazanki, I was skeptical of how they would work together.

 But, it sounded like an easy dinner recipe, so we decided to take the plunge.

 Even until the last step, when I tasted the cabbage mixture, I still couldn’t put it all together in my head.
 I think it’s because, as Americans, we’re not used to the vinegar tang of sauerkraut and the earthiness of mushrooms paired together.

 But, as I mixed in the sour cream at the final step, the creamy sauce mellowed the sauerkraut tang.
 And, the dish’s flavors finally came together into something vaguely reminiscent of a stroganoff.